describo/describo.github.io/src/docs/guide/visualising-the-structure.md

 :::

-In the following image, we can see what that means.

-Following we see two nodes (circles) that represent two interlinked entities.
+In the following image, we can see what that means.In it we see two nodes (circles) that represent two interlinked entities.
 One is an entity of type `CreativeWork named ro-crate-metadata.json`.
 The other is of type `Dataset and named My Research Object Crate`.
-The two nodes (or entities, used interchangably) are linked to each via a property `about`.
-This example is telling us that `the CreativeWork is about the interlinked Dataset`.
+The two nodes (or entities, used interchangably) are linked to each other via a property `about`.
+This example is telling us that `the CreativeWork is about the (interlinked) Dataset`.

 <ImageComponent src="/images/guide-visualise/visualise1.webp"></ImageComponent>